willwebberley/WekaPy/README.md

 WekaPy v1.1
 =================

 A simple Python module to provide a wrapper for some of the basic functionality of the Weka toolkit.
+The project focuses on the *classification* side of Weka, and does not consider clustering, distributions or any visualisation functions at this stage.

+Weka is a machine learning tool, allowing you to classify data based on a set of its attributes and for generating predictions for unseen feature instances.

-Please note this module is in very early stages of development and probably will not work in some cases.
+Please note that this project is in very early stages of development and probably will not work in some cases.

 **Prerequisites:**
 * wekapy.py (from this repo)
 * Working Python installation
 * Working Java installation
 * weka.jar
-    * Download the JAR file from [their website](http://www.cs.waikato.ac.nz/ml/weka/downloading.html)
+    * Download the JAR file from [Weka's website](http://www.cs.waikato.ac.nz/ml/weka/downloading.html)
-    * Place the `weka.jar` file in your system's Java classpath or in your project's directory
+    * Place the `weka.jar` file in your system's Java classpath or in your project's directory (or, at least, somewhere you can import it into your project from)

 **Current features:**
 * Create a classifier instance